ArturoBarriga/EvaluAI-Project/README.md

 The `examples/` folder contains an example exam that can be used to test the platform after installation.

-he `case-study/` folder contains the exact exam and rubric used in the experimental validation reported in the associated paper, together with a [`README.md`](case-study/README.md) describing the complete experimental specification, including the exact prompt templates, the exact model and API configuration, generation parameters, and the procedure followed for malformed outputs and API failures.
+The `case-study/` folder contains the exact exam and rubric used in the experimental validation reported in the associated paper, together with a [`README.md`](case-study/README.md) describing the complete experimental specification, including the exact prompt templates, the exact model and API configuration, generation parameters, and the procedure followed for malformed outputs and API failures.

 ## Requirements